- How long will my divorce take?

 If you were fired from the company on the basis that the job was not suitable for your position, or if you were terminated because the company has reduced their production or is making layoffs, you may be qualified for unemployment benefits.
 If you are fired on the basis of misconduct then you may not be eligible for unemployment compensation.

 - If I resigned from my job am I eligible for benefits?

-In most of the cases if you have quit a job on your own, you will not eligible for the compensation.
-But in some rare cases you can still collect the benefit if you have left the job for good cause.
+In most of the cases, if you quit a job on your own, you will not eligible for the compensation.
+But in some rare cases, you can still collect the benefit if you have left the job for good cause.
 Good cause can include unsafe working conditions, not being paid, unexpected change in your job duties, discrimination, health and safety risks, or some type of family emergency situations.